Skip Navigation and Go To Content

 The Brownsville CRU uses a unique team approach tailored to the local community to conduct clinical research in the Lower Rio Grande Valley.
 Brownsville CRU investigators work with locally recruited research staff who are Spanish-speaking and bicultural and can more easily access the difficult-to-recruit local population.
 The research staff recruit subjects and are trained in human subject protection and the intricacies of the studies on which they are working, including sample collection and clinical examinations and a range of imaging modalities, including cardiovascular, hepatic, and ocular.
 They work within the community, including house to house recruiting, to identify potential subjects for clinical studies.

 The Brownsville CRU is open Monday through Friday during business hours and some Saturdays.
-It is staffed by a Project Manager, a Project Coordinator, an ultrasonographer a part-time nurse practitioner, and 7 research assistants.
-The unit is about 4500 sq. ft., is dedicated to outpatient services, and includes a waiting room, 7 examination rooms, a laboratory for rapid sample processing and storage, an area for charting by staff and investigators, office space for patient scheduling and follow-up, and an interview/conference room for long patient interviews, staff in-services, and investigator meetings.
+It is staffed by a project manager, a project coordinator, an ultrasonographer, a part-time nurse practitioner, and 7 research assistants.
+The unit, which measures about 4500 sq. ft., is dedicated to outpatient services, and includes a waiting room, 7 examination rooms, a laboratory for rapid sample processing and storage, an area for charting by staff and investigators, office space for patient scheduling and follow-up, and a conference room for patient interviews, staff in-services, and meetings.
 Data are collected directly onto dedicated laptops and entered into main databases daily.
 Equipment includes several ultrasound and FibroScan machines, PAD equipment, and a DEXA scan machine, and there is a dedicated echo examination room.
 The CRU is supported by a research and CLIA-approved diagnostic laboratory of about 6000 square feet, managed by a laboratory director supported by technicians and graduate students.
 The laboratory has a large specimen archive.
 The CRU is also supported by a data management team, which assists with data entry screens (REDCap and custom) and cleans and distributes databases on a regular basis.
-All data are behind the University firewall.
+All data are behind the university firewall.

 The Brownsville CRU encourages inquiries from investigators who wish to conduct studies with the Lower Rio Grande Valley Hispanic community or to participate in ongoing studies in the CRU.
 The following ongoing studies in the CRU are open to other investigators.